 Equation (8) mirrors (7).
-Redistributive concerns do not exist if all citizens own a big car ( $\kappa = 0$ ) and become important if $\kappa$ approaches one-half (see Figure 3).
-Furthermore, the higher is $\mu$ , the more the tax deviates from the tax rate that only targets the externality.
+Redistributive concerns do not exist if all citizens own a big car ($\kappa = 0$) and become important if κ approaches one-half (see Figure 2).
+Furthermore, the higher is μ , the more the tax deviates from the tax rate that only targets the externality.
 Finally, it is worth noting that $\tau_l(\kappa)$ can be negative.
-Distributive concerns can become that important that gasoline consumption is subsidized (see dashed curve in Figure 3).
+Distributive concerns can become that important that gasoline consumption is subsidized (see dashed curve in Figure 2).18 implying